top of page

 Tamara Sargsyan

-Tamara Sargsyan is the Head of the Department of General Education at the Ministry of Education, Science, Culture and Sports (MoESCS) of the Republic of Armenia
+Head of the Department of General Education at the Ministry of Education, Science, Culture and Sport (MoESCS) of RA

 Panel Discussion 1